-Undesirable side effects caused by any of our product candidates could cause us or regulatory authorities to interrupt, delay or halt development and could result in the denial of regulatory approval by the FDA or other regulatory authorities, and potential products liability claims.
+Undesirable side effects caused by any of our product candidates could cause us or regulatory authorities to interrupt, delay or halt development and could result in the denial of regulatory approval by the FDA or other regulatory authorities, and result in potential products liability claims.
 Undesirable side effects caused by any of our products could cause regulatory authorities to temporarily or permanently halt sales of the products.
 Undesirable side effects that are caused by any of our products or product candidates could have a material adverse effect on our business as a whole.

-Immediate release oxcarbazepine and topiramate, drug compounds upon which Oxtellar XR and Trokendi XR are based, respectively, are known to cause various side effects, including but not limited to dizziness, paresthesia, headaches, cognitive deficiencies such as memory loss and speech impediment, digestive problems, somnolence, double vision, gingival enlargement, nausea, weight gain, and fatigue.
+Immediate release oxcarbazepine and topiramate, drug compounds upon which Oxtellar XR and Trokendi XR are based, respectively, are known to cause various side effects, including but not limited to dizziness, paresthesia, headaches, cognitive deficiencies such as memory loss and speech impediment, digestive problems, somnolence, double vision, gingival enlargement, nausea, weight gain, oral malformation birth defects, visual field defects, and fatigue.
 The use of Oxtellar XR and Trokendi XR may cause similar side effects as compared to their reference products, or may cause additional or different side effects.

-If these products cause side effects or if any of our product candidates receive marketing approval, and we or others later identify undesirable side effects caused by the product candidate, a number of potentially significant negative consequences could result, including:
+If these products cause side effects or if any of our product candidates receive marketing approval, and we or others later identify undesirable side effects caused by these products or product candidates, a number of potentially significant negative consequences could result, including:

-- regulatory authorities may withdraw approvals of the product candidate or otherwise require us to take the approved product off the market; - regulatory authorities may require additional warnings, or a narrowing of the indication, on the product label; - we may be required to create a medication guide outlining the risks of such side effects for distribution to patients; - we may be required to modify the product in some way; - the FDA may require us to conduct additional clinical trials or costly post-marketing testing and surveillance to monitor the safety or efficacy of the product; - sales of approved products may decrease significantly; - we could be sued and held liable for harm caused to patients; and - our reputation may suffer.
+- regulatory authorities may withdraw approvals of the product candidate or otherwise require us to take the approved product off the market; - regulatory authorities may require additional warnings, or a narrowing of the indication, on the product label; - we may be required to create a medication guide outlining the proper use of the medication and risks of side effects for distribution to patients;

+- we may be required to modify the product in some way; - the FDA may require us to conduct additional clinical trials or costly post-marketing testing and surveillance to monitor the safety or efficacy of the product; - sales of approved products may decrease significantly; - we could be sued and held liable for harm caused to patients; and - our reputation may suffer.